tempodb/tempodb-node-js/README.markdown

 ### Example

-The following example reads the list of series with key *your-custom-key* (should only be one) and returns the data rolled up to an hourly average.
+The following example reads the list of series with keys *foo* and *bar* and returns the data rolled up to an hourly average.

     var TempoDBClient = require('tempodb').TempoDBClient;
     var tempodb = new TempoDBClient('your-api-key', 'your-api-secret');